ladybug-tools/honeybee-legacy/README.md

 [Contributors](https://github.com/mostaphaRoudsari/honeybee/graphs/contributors)
 ========================================

-So many thanks to Radiance, Daysim, EnergyPlus and OpenStudio!
+So many thanks and love to Radiance, Daysim, EnergyPlus and OpenStudio!